Devin Singletary Player Prop Bets for NFL Week 17 - Buffalo vs. Atlanta - NewsBreak

 Discover player props odds, plays, and insights for Devin Singletary in his Week 17 contest with the Buffalo Bills against the Atlanta Falcons.

-Ahead of Sunday's game, here are the key stats and trends you need to know about Devin Singletary and his player prop bet options.
-He'll take the field starting at 1:00 PM ET on FOX.
-Singletary and the Buffalo Bills (9-6) square off against the Atlanta Falcons (7-8) in Week 17 at Highmark Stadium.
+Devin Singletary will have several player prop bets available when he hits the field on Sunday at 1:00 PM ET live on FOX.
+Singletary's Buffalo Bills (9-6) and the Atlanta Falcons (7-8) face off in a Week 17 matchup from Highmark Stadium in Orchard Park, New York.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .